Using the Auto-Bass Notes

 - In addition to the String Keys, six additional keys have been assigned for playing the root note of the chord, and the fifth note of the chord (and in a few cases a 3rd).
 Six keys are needed because there are three configurations of Root/Fifth note pairs provided.

-Option #1 is represented on the diagram by the orange section, G3 and G#3.
+Option #1 is represented on the diagram in orange, G3 and G#3.

-Option #2 is represented on the diagram by the blue section, A3 and A#3.
+Option #2 is represented on the diagram in blue, A3 and A#3.

-Option #3 is represented on the diagram by the green section, B3 and C4.
+Option #3 is represented on the diagram in green, B3 and C4.

 - The root notes are played on the G3, A3 and B3 keys.
 The fifth notes are played on the G#3, A#3 and C4 keys.